Aevi-UK/android-printer-driver-api/README.md

 The `DemoPrinterFrameworkDriver` application is an example printer driver that uses the the printer driver framework to implement the printer driver.
-In order to covert the demo into a functional printer driver then the `DemoPrinterDriver` class needs updating with calls to the manufacturer specific API/SDK for the physical printer device.
+In order to convert the demo into a functional printer driver then the `DemoPrinterDriver` class needs updating with calls to the manufacturer specific API/SDK for the physical printer device.